tier4/caret_doc/docs/visualization/callback/index.md

-# Callback Information
+# Callback

-CARET can visualize the callback frequency, period, and latency.
+CARET can visualize callback frequency, period, and latency.
 This document describes sample visualization scripts for them.
-Execute following commands before running commands in each section.
+Execute following script codes to load trace data and an architecture object before calling visualization API.

 ```python
 from caret_analyze.plot import Plot